 In New Orleans, the holidays don’t end on New Year’s Day.
 The celebrations continue with the start of Carnival season on Jan.
 6 and are ongoing through Mardi Gras day.
-The Link Stryjewski Foundation, co-founded by local chefs Donald Link and Stephen Stryjewski, ushers in Carnival season with its third annual Bal Masqué, which bills itself as “a celebration of New Orleans’ Creole carnival roots.”
+The Link Stryjewski Foundation, co-founded by local chefs Donald Link and Stephen Stryjewski, ushers in Carnival season with its fourth annual Bal Masqué, which bills itself as “a celebration of New Orleans’ Creole carnival roots.”

 The Bal Masqué is a fundraiser for local organizations that work tirelessly to support New Orleans’ at-risk youth including the Youth Empowerment Project, Kingsley House, the Roots of Music, and Grow Dat Youth Farm.
 Bal Masqué takes place on Saturday, January 18 with live music by Tribu Baharu, Nathan and the Zydeco Cha Chas, the Roots of Music, and DJ El Camino.